ory/docs/docs/kratos/self-service/flows/user-facing-errors.md

 ]
 ```

-We are working on documenting possible error messages and homogenize error
+We're working on documenting possible error messages and homogenize error
 layouts.
-In general, errors have the following keys defined:
+Errors have the following keys defined:

 ```json
 {